SrijanBadhya/Debsoc/Running the PES Debsoc.md

 From the stuff I forwarded to Anirudh:

-Don't know if you got this already but here are the recruitment tabs of 2023-2024 if you want a reference

-Just take a look at this to see how often people forgot to note a particular detail.

 The reason why I'm advocating for a google form linked to sheets is because it can improve on some issues like missing chair slots and a lot of missing phone numbers.
 And pinging people on the whatsapp group is too much of a pain and sometimes it won't work out